How does Nuclear Reaction Work?

 What is Nuclear Fusion?

-On the other hand, if the light nuclei would be joined or fused together, there would be a loss of mass.
+On the other hand, if the light nuclei were joined or fused together, there would be a loss of mass.
 Such a fusion process would lead to the liberation of energy.
-For example, if two protons and two neutrons would be fused in a nuclear reaction, the loss of mass is converted into energy which is very high.
+For example, if two protons and two neutrons are fused in a nuclear reaction, the loss of mass is converted into energy which is very high.